Validated

 sudo R_HOME/bin/R -e 'install.packages(available.packages()[,"Package"])'

-1. If you are an individual working on a specific project, you can use the renv package to create an isolated project environment and library associated with the validated package set:
+package to create an isolated project environment and library associated with the validated package set:

 # from within your project directory